tc39/proposal-shadowrealm/explainer.md

 Modifying code to resolve a conflict (e.g.: global variables) is non-trivial, specially in big codebases.

-The Realms API can provide a lightweight mechanism to preserve the integrity of the intrinsics you could isolate libraries, or logical pieces of the codebase.
+The Realms API can provide a _lightweight_ mechanism to preserve the integrity of the intrinsics.0 Therefore, it could isolate libraries or logical pieces of the codebase per Realm.

 ### <a name='Templatelibraries'></a>Template libraries